Starfish-develop/Starfish/README.md

 * warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

+* use Julia to do the spline interpolation to a finer spaced grid, at high resolution.

 #Alternate sampling stratagies